datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The data sets used in the institute are big both in size and number of files, and expensive to collect.
 Therefore, datasets are used for various different research questions, by multiple researchers.
 Every member of the institute has an account on an expensive and large compute cluster, and all of the data exists in dedicated directories on this server.
+However, researchers struggle with the technical overhead of data management *and* data science.
 In order to work on their research questions without modifying original data, every user creates their own copies of the full data in their user account on the cluster -- even if it contains many files that are not necessary for their analysis.
-In addition, they add all computed derivatives and outputs, even old versions, out of fear of losing work that may become relevant again.
-This is because version control is not a standard skill in the institute, and especially PhD students and other trainees struggle with the technical overhead of data management *and* data science.
-Thus, an excess of data copies and derivatives exists in addition to the already substantial amount of original data.
+In addition, as version control is not a standard skill, they add all computed derivatives and outputs, even old versions, out of fear of losing work that may become relevant again.
+Thus, an excess of (unorganized) data copies and derivatives exists in addition to the already substantial amount of original data.
 At the same time, the compute cluster is both the data storage and the analysis playground for the institute.
 With data